Somewhat Resilient

 Criminal Justice and Law Enforcement Teachers, Postsecondary are somewhat less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Criminal justice professors are "Somewhat Resilient" because while AI is genuinely changing how they do their jobs, the heart of what they do — mentoring students, modeling ethical judgment, and teaching people to think critically about justice and bias — still requires a human in the room.
-Routine tasks like building syllabi, creating quizzes, and summarizing documents are already being handled faster with AI tools, which means the job is shifting rather than disappearing.
+Criminal justice and law enforcement professors earn a "Somewhat Resilient" label because AI is genuinely changing parts of their daily work, even if it is not replacing them outright.
+Routine tasks like drafting syllabi, building quizzes, and summarizing documents are already being handled faster with AI tools, which means the job is shifting rather than staying exactly the same.

 Learn more about how you can thrive in this position